 - Hyperparathyroidism: This is a condition caused due to excessive production of parathyroid hormone which results in weakening of bones due to calcium loss.
 The only treatment for this is surgery to remove the enlarged glands.

-- Thyroid Disorders: This includes hyperthyroidism, hypothyroidism, thyroid cancer and goitre.
-This can be treated through antithyroid medications, radioactive iodine in case of hyperthyroidism, levothyroxine in case of hypothyroidism and total thyroidectomy for the cancer.
+- Thyroid Disorders: This includes hyperthyroidism, hypothyroidism, thyroid cancer, and goiter.
+This can be treated through antithyroid medications, radioactive iodine in case of hyperthyroidism, levothyroxine in case of hypothyroidism and total thyroidectomy for cancer.

-- Rhenumatic Disorders: These include a range of condition such as Gout, Lupus, Theumatoid Arthritis, Scleroderma, Sjogren’s Syndrome, Vasculitis and Spondyloarthritis.
-The treatment for include Drug Therapy, exercise and some medications which can help alleviate the symptoms.
+- Rheumatic Disorders: These include a range of conditions such as Gout, Lupus, Rheumatoid Arthritis, Scleroderma, Sjogren’s Syndrome, Vasculitis and Spondyloarthritis.
+The treatment includes Drug Therapy, exercise and some medications which can help alleviate the symptoms.

 HORMONE REPLACEMENT THERAPY

-The Department of Endocrinology at Kingsway Hospitals specializes in cutting-edge treatment techniques that take care of the entire spectrum of endocinological disorders.
-It is a reputed healthcare destination and emphasizes on excellence in clinical services, diagnostic facilities and research activities & clinical technologies.
+The Department of Endocrinology at Kingsway Hospitals specializes in cutting-edge treatment techniques that take care of the entire spectrum of endocrinological disorders.
+It is a reputed healthcare destination and emphasizes on excellence in clinical services, diagnostic facilities, and research activities & clinical technologies.